Tellinq/OneConfig/modules/dependencies/README.md

 - **On NeoForge / modern Forge with JiJ:** We can use the same system as Fabric.

-In addition, the `UniversalCraft` library is per-MC version, adding a new level of complexity, and we require the `PolyMixin` library for 1.12.2 and below.
+In addition, the `OmniCore` library is per-MC version, adding a new level of complexity, and we require the `PolyMixin` library for 1.12.2 and below.